knightr1d3r007/Sneaky_devil-wireless_attack-gadget/README.md

-1.- First, we need to create a blank canvas (named 'padded.bin') of 16MB for the new flash chip. running the following command:
+1.- First, we need to create a blank canvas (named '16MBpadded.bin') of 16MB for the new flash chip. running the following command:

  dd if=/dev/zero bs=1M count=16 of=16MBpadded.bin